-Loss or profit are NOT income.
-Only distributed profit is income.
+Loss or profit is NOT income.
+Alone distributed profit is income.
 The profit theory is false since Adam Smith.#3

-Economists are too stupid for the elementary mathematics of accounting.#4 The statement total income equals total spending is simply false because of the all-important phenomenon of credit.
+Economists are too stupid for the elementary mathematics that underlies macroeconomic accounting.#4 The statement total income equals total spending is simply false because of the all-important phenomenon of credit.
 Equipped with credit the household sector can spend MORE than its period income (= dissaving in accounting terms) or in the opposite case LESS (= saving).